Blue-Matter/DLMtool/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There was 1 NOTE regarding new maintainer email address.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package